nono-zz/Zhaoxiang-Zhang/content/authors/admin/_index.md

 - Visitors
 ---

 Zhaoxiang Zhang is a student of Detecting, Guidance and Control Technology in Northwestern Polytechnical University.
-My research interests include computer vision, machine learnine, robotics and control technology.
+His research interests include computer vision, machine learnine, robotics and control technology.